vernaillen/harmonics-website/content/en/trancedance.md

 The music for the trance dance is carefully selected by [Wouter](/en/about), usually around one specific theme.
 A lot of attention is put into creating a profound, compelling flow with healing sounds and rhythms.
 A recent [sound healing training](https://www.akasharetreatcenter.com/soundhealing-training), and modest DJ skills from a past life, come in handy here.

+You can listen to an example of a Trance Dance set from a previous session: [Trance Dance Music](/en/news/trancedancemusic).
+Each session different music will be used.

 ### Monthly sessions at Dwarsligger